 Under the Visual Arts menu in the Fine Arts section of the courseware, you will find Graphic Design, Photography, and Film and Video.
-The courses are both in graduate and undergraduate level.
-A few of the topics are Understanding Television, Shakespeare in Film and Media, Modern Science Fiction, and other courses designed to teach theory and methods for educational presentations of other topics.
+The courses are both at the graduate and undergraduate levels.

 Some of the subjects currently on Udemy are DSLR Filmmaking, Video Editing, Shooting 16mm Film, Making iPhone Documentaries, and Screenwriting & Storytelling.

-The costs of most courses is quite reasonable and the course may last anywhere from 3 to 10 or hours each, usually split up into smaller, manageable parts.
+The costs of most courses are quite reasonable and the course may last anywhere from 3 to 10 hours each, usually split up into smaller, manageable parts.

-Coursera is an online learning platform founded by Stanford professors that offers courses, specializations, and even some degrees.
+Coursera is an online learning platform founded by Stanford professors that offer courses, specializations, and even some degrees.

-Lesson plan and course material were designed by Louis La Volpe, production supervisor for New York University’s Institute of Film and Television.
+The lesson plans and course material were designed by Louis La Volpe, a production supervisor for New York University’s Institute of Film and Television.
 It’s a great option for those wanting to learn about filmmaking but who are on a tight budget.

-Though the name makes you think of an actual school, this is a series of courses that you purchase separately or together.
-It uses the open source Moodle platform for course study and presentation.
+Though the name makes you think of an actual school, this is a series of courses that you can purchase separately or together.
+It uses the open-source Moodle platform for course study and presentation.

-Programs are designed as close to a real world experience as possible, often times with on the job experience that goes beyond mere classroom teaching.
+Also, programs are designed as close to a real-world experience as possible, oftentimes with on-the-job experience that goes beyond mere classroom teaching.